 - 2.4.
-Foster a culture of continuous improvement within the Town and initiate the review of external programs/services to continually improve service delivery. - 2.5.
+Approve services and service levels as contained in Appendix B. - 2.5.
+Foster a culture of continuous improvement within the Town and initiate the review of external programs/services to continually improve service delivery.

+- 2.6.
 Assist Council in determining reviews of Appendix A and maintain a schedule in alignment with the approved budgeting cycle.
-This schedule will be used to inform the annual presentation of any proposed external program and/or service reviews to Council during the regular budget priority setting meeting/check-in. - 2.6.
-Ensure that when deemed appropriate citizens, partners, and Administration have opportunities to provide input during the review process.
+This schedule will be used to inform the annual presentation of any proposed external program and/or service reviews to Council during the regular budget priority setting meeting/check-in.
+Timing for reviews requiring approval of, or requests for additional resources are preferred to align with the business planning and budget process so, if resources are approved, a review can take place the following year. - 2.7.
+Determine review on internal programs and services provided in Appendix B and maintain a schedule in alignment with the approved budgeting cycle.
+This schedule will be used to inform the annual presentation of any proposed internal program and/or service reviews to Council during the regular budget priority setting meeting/check-in. - 2.8.
+Ensure that when deemed appropriate citizens, interested parties, and Administration have opportunities to provide input during the review process. - 2.9.

-- 2.7.
 Identify resources required to implement recommendations based on review findings if within Administration's existing capacity or resources.
-When required, prepare a budget request for Council's consideration during the Town's regular budget process meeting if a Council approved review exceeds Administration's existing capacity or resources. - 2.8.
-Present an updated Appendix A to Council for consideration and approval annually and is amended to include service and service level changes enacted by Council as required. - 2.9.
+When required, prepare a budget request for Council's consideration during the Town's regular budget process meeting if a Council approved review exceeds Administration's existing capacity or resources. - 2.10.
+Present an updated Appendix A and B to Council for consideration and approval annually and is amended to include service and service level changes enacted by Council as required. - 2.11.
 Provide updates on the progress and/or outcomes of reviews to Council.
+Updates on the progress and/or outcomes of reviews shall be provided to Council either through a final report following the review or through a corporate biannual progress report.

-Appendix A - Services and Service Level Inventory
+Appendix A - Serving the Community - External Services and Service Level Inventory

-Services Description Sub-Services Description Level of Service Programs A. Community Life Programs A. Community Life Sub - Programs A.1 Community Ar nenities A.1.1 Cemetery Management Cemetery internment sales and service.
+Services Description Sub-Services Description Level of Service Programs A. Community Life Programs A. Community Life Sub - Programs A.1 Community Ar menities A.1.1 Cemetery Management Cemetery internment sales and service.
 A.1.1.a Cemetery Sales and Service Provide assistance, advice and resources to visitors and clients.
 Facilitate the sale of cemetery plots, columbarium niches and the memorial bench, tree, and plaque program at the cemetery and throughout the community.
 Manage on-site burial logistics.
 Keep records for plot purchase and burial deeds.
 Cemetery requests provided by appointment from 8:00 am to 4:30 pm, Monday to Friday.
 Closed on holidays and weekends.
 Compliance with Okotoks Fees, Rates and Charges Bylaw.
 Maintain records and services in full compliance with the Alberta Cemetery Act.
 A.1.2 Cultural Amenities Provision of facilities or amenities for participation or engagement in cultural activities by members of the general public.
 A.1.2.a Okotoks Art Gallery Access to Art Gallery exhibits, bookable classroom/studio space, multi-craft equipment and supplies.
 Location of Okotoks Visitor Information Centre.
 Free public admission for drop in viewing of art exhibits.
 Two gallery spaces for exhibitions.
 Hours of operation as outlined below.
 Closed annually the last week of December and the first week of January.
 Open during Downtown Community Events.
 Bookable classroom/studio space is available to guilds, schools, not-for-profit, and commercial use.
 A list of the appropriate facility booking types is available on the Town Website.
 Compliance with Okotoks Fees, Rates and Charges Bylaw.
 Gallery Memberships offered to community members to display and sell art.